-- Notify individuals in the area that a fire has occurred. - Activate the nearest fire alarm (fire alarm pull station) located throughout the building. - If possible, electrical equipment should be turned off and doors closed (but not locked) during the evacuation. - Do not use elevators during a fire evacuation. - If there is a person(s) with special needs, notify the Fire Warden or a Floor Warden.
-One or two people should be assigned to assist the person(s) with special needs to evacuate or to stay with them in a safe place until Saskatoon Fire and Protective Services arrives.
+- Notify individuals in the area that a fire has occurred. - Activate the nearest fire alarm pull station) located on every floor. - If possible, electrical equipment should be turned off and doors closed (but not locked) during the evacuation. - Do not use elevators during a fire evacuation. - If there is a person(s) with special needs, notify the Fire Warden or a Floor Warden.
+One or two people should be assigned to assist the person(s) with special needs to evacuate or to stay with them in a safe place until Saskatoon Fire Department and Protective Services arrives.
 Do not leave them alone unless you are in danger, and then leave them alone only if you cannot evacuate them.
-Report immediately to emergency responders upon evacuating. - The Residences Supervisors will direct the general evacuation as quickly as possible in a safe and controlled manner to the designated marshalling area(s) as defined in the Building Evacuation Plans (see Appendix). - The Marshalling Area symbol is:
+Report immediately to emergency responders upon evacuating. - The Residences Supervisors will direct the general evacuation as quickly as possible in a safe and controlled manner to the designated marshalling area(s) as defined in the Building Evacuation Plans (see Appendix).